 Despite the philosophically complex question it poses, the novel is not overly dense or difficult.
-There are a few passages which require intense thought and measured re-readings, but mostly the skeleton plot and interesting meat bits are padded out with a Sumo suit of an irrelevant sub-plot involving the protagonist’s recent failed relationship and attempt to form a new relationship with a colleague.
+There are a few passages which require intense thought and measured re-readings, but mostly the plot about an effort to program a computer to act like a human is interesting, but tacked on to it is an irrelevant sub-plot involving the protagonist’s recent failed relationship and attempt to form a new relationship with a colleague.
 I got the feeling Powers needed to make the story longer to meet his publisher’s expectations.
 Or, if not that, the author made the mistake of thinking that whatever happens to be going on in his real life while writing a fictional life is somehow relevant as the context sculpting the imagination and should be worked into the narrative

 The Pygmalion protagonist of Galatea 2.2. is a fictionalized version of the author Richard Powers himself.
 The sub-plot is his own recent personal history describing how he lived and worked when he wrote his first novel, Three Farmers on their Way to a Dance, with the help of a woman “C,” with whom he later moved to the Netherlands and who gave him further emotional and editorial support as he wrote Prisoner’s Dilemma, The Gold Bug Variations, and Operation Wandering Soul.
 After she realizes Powers doesn’t want to have children, “C” dumps him for another man, and Powers returns to the States for a fellowship opportunity during the course of which he meets “A.”